drduh/YubiKey-Guide/README.md

 # Export public keys

-**Important** Without the *public* key, you will **not** be able to use GnuPG to encrypt, decrypt, nor sign messages.
-However, you will still be able to use YubiKey for SSH authentication.
+**Important** Without the *public* key, it will **not** be possible to use GnuPG to encrypt, decrypt, nor sign messages.
+However, YubiKey may still be used for SSH authentication.

 Create another partition on the portable storage device to store the public key, or reconnect networking and upload to a key server.